magnusmetz/magnusmetz.github.io/_posts/2013-04-08-plotting-symbols-and-color-palettes.md

 need to specify the color by its name, you are recommended to check out this nice [color chart](http://research.stowers-institute.org/efg/R/Color/Chart/ColorChart.pdf) created by Earl F.
 Glynn.

+## References

+- This article was reproduced from [vistat](http://vis.supstat.com/2013/04/plotting-symbols-and-color-palettes/)